top of page

 Co-Founder

-Ciera Daniel is an individual who is dedicated to the fight of alleviating the inequalities that minorities currently face.
-Specifically, Ciera approaches this fight through her commitment to urban education.
+Ciera Daniel is an individual who is dedicated to the fight of alleviating inequalities and improving social and public health outcomes for at-risk populations.
+Historically, Ciera has approached this fight through her commitment to urban education and philanthropy.
 She believes in empowering both children and adults in becoming aware and equipped to overcome the obstacles that they face.
-She embodies the credo, “To be of supreme service to all mankind,” of the Black Greek Lettered organization, Alpha Kappa Alpha Sorority, Inc. Ciera's main sphere of impact has been around adolescent development and education.
+Ciera's main sphere of impact has been around adolescent development and education.
 However, her holistic commitment to the community has also led her to be a senior adviser for the Friendship Outreach Center which provides food, BGE rental assistance, workforce development, and a host of other barrier-removal support.
+She also is a founding committee member that works to bridge the gap between Faith Based Organizations and Sexual Health.
+In addition, Ciera works with government agencies to improve outcomes for at risk populations, particularly, African American males.

+Ciera creates evidence based curriculum for global adolescents in partnership with the world’s top rated school of Public Health at Johns Hopkins University & RnD Associates Global.
+She is also a contributor to The Teen Years Explained: A Guide to Healthy Adolescent Development 2nd Edition (TTYE), published by Johns Hopkins Bloomberg School of Public Health and The Center for Adolescent Development.
+In this publication, Ciera highlighted the impact that media plays in the role of adolescents.
 Ciera became aware of the plight of minorities who are marginalized during her acquisition of a Government and Politics degree as an undergraduate at the University of Maryland, College Park.
 Through community service, internships, and education courses, she became knowledgeable of foundational skills necessary to serve in urban education.
 She went to join Teach for America Baltimore (TFA) where she taught Middle School English in the city of Baltimore at the Academy for College and Career Exploration (ACCE).
-During her experience as an educator she exuded integrity, commitment, passion, and resiliency.
-In addition, Ciera served as a Program Director for Middle Grades Partnership (MGP) where she began to touch on issues of social justice and gain experience in revolutionary leadership.
-She directed a school year and summer program with girls at Roland Park Country School (RPCS) and ACCE.
-In her role as a director, she worked toward bridging the gap of independent and public school education in order to fight issues of social justice and foster academic and social development.
+In addition, Ciera served as a Program Director for Middle Grades Partnership (MGP).
 There, she developed a media literacy curriculum to equip minority students with the tools necessary to combat negative stereotypes that influence their self-perception and efficacy.

-Ciera’s ancestral ties, professional service, and development of meaningful friendships have cultivated her commitment to the city of Baltimore.
-As a 2017 Baltimore Corps fellow, Ciera worked with a local nonprofit, managing and mobilizing over 300 volunteers toward one mission.
+As a 2017 Baltimore Corps fellow, Ciera worked with a local nonprofit, managing and mobilizing over 300 volunteers toward one mission and assisting the organization during it’s “boom” of experiencing significant financial growth whilst being met with the real challenges of restructuring staff roles, meeting the new demands and dynamics that accompany the onslaught of expectations from new funders, and building an app.
 She holds a Master of Science degree in Education Studies from Johns Hopkins University.
-Ciera seeks to ambiguously gain more knowledge in the fight for equality through serving the citizens of Baltimore.
-Currently, she is pursuing a certificate in Nonprofit Management from Harvard University and has been recognized as one of Open Society Institute's (OSI) 2018 Community Fellows and was selected to be apart of the Annie E. Casey Foundation’s first cohort (2019) of the Baltimore Young Leaders Development Program.
-Ciera shares best practices and most recent developments in adolescent development with youth practitioners in Baltimore as a facilitator of the Nationally recognized Advancing Youth Development training.
-In addition, Ciera collaborates with The Johns Hopkins Urban Health Institute with research on adolescent development of youth in urban areas.
-Ciera was recently recognized as a Baltimore Orioles 2019 Birdland Community Hero.
+Ciera studied Nonprofit Management and Fundraising at Harvard University and has been recognized as one of George Soros’ Open Society Institute's (OSI) 2018 Community Fellows and was selected to be apart of the Annie E. Casey Foundation’s inaugural cohort (2019 & 2020) of the Young Leaders Development Program.
+Ciera was recognized as a Baltimore Orioles 2019 Birdland Community Hero.

 Rudy Lee Daniel III